 4. Introduction

-This specification contains the Control Plane procedures for the Push to talk over Cellular (PoC) service on the POC-1, POC-2, POC-9, POC-11, POC-14 and IP-1 reference points as specified in [OMA-PoC-AD].
+This specification contains the Control Plane procedures for the Push-to-Communicate for Public Safety (PCPS) service on the POC-1, POC-2, POC-9, POC-11, POC-14 and IP-1 reference points as specified in [OMA-PCPS-AD].

+PCPS version 1.0 is an update of PoC version 2.1.
+Therefore, in this specification [OMA-PCPS-CP], the PoC 2.1 Control Plane [OMA-PoC-V2.1-CP] is being updated.

+Version release names such “PoC 2.1 Enabler” are replaced with “PCPS 1.0 Enabler” in this specification.
+On the other hand, terms such as “PoC session” remain as “PoC session” throughout this specification, i.e., they are not changed to “PCPS session”.

 The document is structured in the following way: